- Breast milk provides perfect nutrition for growing babies.

-Your baby’s new world is as amazing to him as he is to you!
-Here's what he can see and hear.
+Your baby’s new world is as amazing to them as they are to you!
+Here's what they can see and hear.

 What Baby Sees

-- Your baby can see to both sides and is starting to focus on objects in the center of his vision.
+- Your baby can see to both sides and is starting to focus on objects in the center of their vision.

-- He likes to look at objects held 8 to 15 inches away.
+- They like to look at objects held 8 to 15 inches away.

-- Your baby's pupils are getting larger, so he can see different shades of light.
+- Your baby's pupils are getting larger, so they can see different shades of light.